Select Page

 Day 4 | Oristano - Bosa - Alghero

-We’ll explore Bosa before turning north to Alghero, where we will spend the next two nights.
+After exploring and photographing the colorful streets and riverside scenes of Bosa, we’ll continue north along the coast to Alghero, where we will spend the next two nights.
 (B)

 Day 5 | Alghero - Spiaggia La Pelosa - Sassari